 Phylum Chordata – Characteristics and Classification

-All chordates possess these 5 primary characters including a notochord, dorsal and hollow nerve cord, endostyle or thyroid, pharyngeal slits, and a post-anal tail.
-The name Chordates is because of their characteristic feature “notochord”, which plays a significant role in chordate structure and movement.
+All chordates possess these 5 primary characteristics including a notochord, dorsal and hollow nerve cord, endostyle or thyroid, pharyngeal slits, and a post-anal tail.
+The name is Chordates because of their characteristic feature “notochord”, which plays a significant role in chordate structure and movement.

 Characteristics features of Chordates

-The fundamental character of this phylum is the presence of a notochord, the dorsal hollow nerve cord, and pair of pharyngeal gill slits.
+The fundamental character of Phylum Chordata is the presence of a notochord, the dorsal hollow nerve cord, and pair of pharyngeal gill slits.
 The animals are Aquatic, aerial, or terrestrial all free living with no fully parasitic forms.